Rommel's Desert Warriors (Paperback)

 This book is further enhanced by the presence of an eight page colour insert showcasing weapons, gear and uniforms,

 making this an ideal reference for Second World War enthusiast, re-enactors, scholars and modelers alike.

 On first impression the book appears concise and clearly presented, which does not disappoint after further reading.
-The foreword and introduction are well written and do a good job at outlining the historical context surrounding... [read full review]The OCAD Collection
+The foreword and introduction are well written and do a good job at outlining the historical context surrounding its core subject, while the main body is literally crammed full of high quality black and white imagery that has been set out into specific genre chapters, covering the various branches of Rommel's Afrika Korps.The OCAD Collection

-Rommel's Army in the Desert
+Rommel's Army in the Desert (Paperback)